thoughtspot/thoughtspot.github.io/_data-integrate/introduction/introduction-data-integration.md

 -   **[About the ODBC Driver]({{ site.baseurl }}/data-integrate/clients/about-odbc.html)**
 You can use the ThoughtSpot ODBC driver to bring data into ThoughtSpot from your ETL tool or database.
 -   **[About the JDBC Driver]({{ site.baseurl }}/data-integrate/clients/about-jdbc-driver.html)**
  Java Database Connectivity (JDBC) is a Java standard API that allows applications to interact with databases in a standard manner.
-ThoughtSpot has JDBC support via a JDBC driver we provide.
+ThoughtSpot has JDBC support through a JDBC driver that we provide.